GF Score Analysis: A Deep Dive - GuruFocus.com

-Abbott Laboratories (ABT, Financial), a leading player in the Medical Devices & Instruments industry, is currently trading at $111.28 with a market capitalization of $193.51 billion.
-The stock has seen a gain of 3.73% today and a 4.01% increase over the past four weeks.
-In this article, we will analyze Abbott Laboratories' performance using the GF Score, a comprehensive stock performance ranking system developed by GuruFocus.
-The GF Score, which ranges from 0 to 100, is closely correlated with the long-term performance of stocks.
-Abbott Laboratories has a GF Score of 93, indicating the highest outperformance potential.
+Badger Meter Inc (BMI, Financial), a prominent player in the hardware industry, is currently trading at $162.33 with a market cap of $4.76 billion.
+The company's stock price has seen a gain of 3.37% today and an increase of 5.15% over the past four weeks.
+In this article, we will analyze Badger Meter Inc's GF Score of 87/100, which indicates good outperformance potential.
+The GF Score is a comprehensive stock performance ranking system developed by GuruFocus, which has been found to be closely correlated with the long-term performances of stocks.

 Financial Strength Analysis